christianjensenv/christianjensenv.github.io/essays/Being-efficient-with-asking-questions.md

 - How to pass “Null” (a real surname!) to a SOAP web service in ActionScript 3 We have an employee whose surname is Null.
 Our employee lookup application is killed when that last name is used as the search term
     (which happens to be quite often now).
-The error received (thanks Fiddler!) is:
+The error received (thanks Fiddler!) is

 ```
 <soapenv:Fault>
    <faultcode>soapenv:Server.userException</faultcode>